Saifurrahmanemon/s-django/README.md

-#Django Bookstore. <br>
+#Django Bookstore. <br> <br>
-Production Ready E-commerce app, Stripe Payment method is currently in Test Mode.
+Production Ready E-commerce app.
+Stripe Payment method is currently in Test Mode.
 You can user the Repo if you want or any template's design.

 check it out here - https://d-bookstoree.herokuapp.com/